achoudh6/achoudh6.github.io/index.md

 #### *What am I doing these days?*

 _ Taking a graduate course on Metal Additive Manufacturing (ISE 789), taught at <a href="https://www.camal.ncsu.edu/">CAMAL</a> & sponsored by GE Additive. <br />
-_ Another grad course on Digital Manufacturing (MAE 589), centered around the concept of a Digital Twin. <br />
+_ Attending another course on Digital Manufacturing (MAE 589), centered around the concept of a Digital Twin. <br />